 Screening of potential Bio agents by Dual culture technique

 Fon5 was tested by dual culture technique (Dennis and Webster 1971).
 At one end of the sterile Petridish containing 15ml of sterilized and solidified PDA medium 9mm mycelia disc obtained from five days old culture of T.asperellum was placed under aseptic conditions.
 Similarly, at the opposite end approximately 75 mm away from the T.asperellum culture disc, a 9 mm culture disc of was Fon5 placed and incubated.A control was maintained by inoculating Fon5 at one end of the petridish.
 The plates were incubated at room temperature (28±2ºC) for seven days.
-The radial growth of the pathogen and the test antagosits were measured.
+The radial growth of the pathogen and the test antagonist were measured.

 The effective antagonists were identified based on inhibition of growth of the pathogen.
 The radial mycelial growth of the pathogen and per cent reduction over control was calculated by using the formula (Vincent 1947).